 A native of Windsor Locks, Connecticut, he was 36 years old at the time of his death.
 He was married and had two children.

 Chapman joined the Air Force in 1985.
 He first served as an information systems operator but then volunteered to be a Special Tactics combat controller in 1989.
 A Combat Controller must pass some rigorous training schools to be fully qualified.
 The training includes military diving, static-line and free fall parachuting, air traffic control, and combat control courses and schools.

-Chapman’s widow and family will attend the ceremony at the White House.
-Chapman will be the 19th Airman awarded the Medal of Honor.
+Chapman’s widow and family attended the ceremony at the White House.
+Chapman is the 19th Airman awarded the Medal of Honor.
 He is the first Airman to be recognized with the medal since the Vietnam War.
 The Medal of Honor is the nation’s most prestigious military decoration.

 Read about “The Battle of Roberts Ridge”, by Dwight Jon Zimmerman, Defense Media Network, September 9, 2012.

 Retired Navy SEAL Britt Slabinski received the Medal of Honor in May 2018 for his actions in the same battle.

 Airman to be awarded Medal of Honor, U.S. Air Force Public Affairs, July 27, 2018.

 President Donald J. Trump to Award Medal of Honor, White House Statement, July 27, 2018.